logprime/T1-P5-Vehicle-Detection/T1-P5-DJ-writeup.md

 To make pipeline more robust, we can try following actions
 1) Use richer vehicls/non-vehicles dataset.
 In my opinion this will have the most impact for better classification.
-2) Using Deep Learning as an alternative
+2) Using deep learning image classifier like AlexNet as an alternative
-2) Better Thersholds, hyperparameters
+2) Vary thresholds, hyperparameters and use better window averaging techniques for frame to frame matching.
 4) Try on different videos and road conditions